 It can be hard to know where to begin, but our tips for meal planning for backpacking cover how much food you need, what types of food to bring and how to plan and pack each meal to make sure you stay fuelled on your adventures.

-How much food should you bring?
+Meal planning for backpacking: how much food should you bring?

 You want enough food to fuel your journey, but how much is enough depends on several factors, like how many days your trip is, how much you weigh and how strenuous the hiking will be.
 If you’re new to backpacking, online tools like the Calories Burned Hiking Calculator (opens in new tab) take all the guesswork out of this.
 Just enter your details and you’ll have a good starting point for how much food you need to bring with you.
 Once you’ve taken a few overnight trips in the wild, you’ll become familiar with how much food you personally need.